Overview

 We’ve worked hard to ensure the engagement process for our price submission is inclusive and accessible to everyone.
 We’ve provided a range of opportunities for participation, enabling input from customers and communities across our service region.
 Importantly, our customers have helped shape the process and set the agenda for our deliberative forum.

-Our Deliberative Forum consists of 35 diverse and broadly representative customers and community members, selected through an independent process to ensure fair representation across age, gender, and other demographics.
+Our Deliberative Forum consisted of 35 diverse and broadly representative customers and community members, selected through an independent process to ensure fair representation across age, gender, and other demographics.

-The panel will meet over five days to provide advice and innovation in formulating solutions to the following question:
+The panel met over five days to provide advice and innovation in formulating solutions to the following question:

 “Our communities are growing and our climate is changing.
 How do we work together to plan for the future so we can continue to provide safe, reliable, sustainable and affordable services for now and generations to come?”